Maine-Energy-Transition-Initiative/CEDS-Energy/data/README.md

 - `Month`: The month in which the bill was received.
 The month periods not always align with calendar month, meaning it could be ~28-33 days.
 - `Year`: The year in which the electricity bill was received.
 - `Dollars`: The amount of US Dollars that the bill totaled to.
+The numbers are not representing the true value in a lot of warm months as COA receive the solar credits.
 - `KWH`: The amount of the Electricity in Kilowatt hours billed for in that month.
 - `Building`: The building for witch COA received the bill.